 All modifications to existing programs should be submitted to the Division of Educator Preparation for review and recommendation to the Licensure Commission.
-Although all program modifications are required to be submitted, only those that significantly impact a degree program or endorsement program will be presented for review and approval of the Licensure Commission and MBE.
+Although all program modifications are required to be submitted, only those that significantly impact a degree program or endorsement program will be presented for review and approval of the Licensure Commission and SBE.

 A list of courses required (i.e., advising or program sheets) to complete the program and a syllabus for each course shall be included with a request for approval of modifications.
 If a public (state funded) institution governed by the Board of Trustees of the State Institutions of Higher Learning is not required to submit the proposal initially to MS-IHL for approval (in a manner consistent with the Academic Guidelines posted on the MS-IHL website, Academic and Student Affairs downloads), include that evidence.
-If all MDE required proposal content is addressed in the proposal for MS-IHL, the EPP may elect to submit or duplicate the MS-IHL proposal and attach that documentation to MDE's Program Proposal Packet M (Modifying an Existing Program) for submission to MDE.
+If all MDE required proposal content is addressed in the proposal for MS-IHL, the EPP may elect to submit or duplicate the MS-IHL proposal and attach that documentation to MDE's Modification Form Program Proposal Packet M (Modifying an Existing Program) for submission to MDE.

-Program Modification Proposal Presentation Steps
+Process for Program Modification Approval Proposal Presentation Steps

-The following steps shall be followed to present a program modification to the Licensure Commission and/or MBE.
+The following steps shall be followed to present a program modification to the Licensure Commission and/or SBE.

 - 1. The EPP shall submit all required documentation for an initial review by MDE staff to ensure feasibility. - 2.
 After the initial review, MDE disseminates the proposals to MDE program staff and EPP peer reviewers. - 3.
 The MDE will compile all reviewers' comments and recommendations and determine if the proposal is ready to be presented to the Licensure Commission.
 If there are concerns regarding a proposal, the EPP will be provided an opportunity to address the concerns and resubmit the amended proposal. - 4.
 Once approved by the Division of Educator Preparation, the item is slated for a Licensure Commission meeting. - 5.
-If approved by the Licensure Commission, the item is presented to the MBE. - 6.
-EPPs will be provided formal notification upon final MBE decisions and the date for which program completers will be eligible to apply for licensure under the modified program.
+If approved by the Licensure Commission, the item moves forward to the SBE meeting for a final decision. - 6.
+EPPs will be provided formal notification upon final SBE decisions and the date for which program completers will be eligible to apply for licensure under the modified program.

-Inactive programs
+Inactive Programs

-While the definition of "inactive program" is not stipulated in MBE rule, a program not listed on the institution's website and/or included in their course catalog is generally determined to be an inactive program.
+While the definition of "inactive program" is not stipulated in SBE rule, a program not listed on the institution's website and/or included in their course catalog is generally determined to be an inactive program.
 EPPs are asked to remove inactive programs.
-This process is equivalent to a program modification and should be documented through formal processes by the Licensure Commission and MBE and thus removed from the MDE list of approved licensure programs.
-Additionally, inactive programs may be determined through program review.
+This process is equivalent to a program modification deletion and should be documented through formal processes outlined in Section III of this document and approved by the Licensure Commission and SBE, thus removing from the MDE list of approved licensure programs.
+Additionally, inactive programs may be determined through program review processes.

-Section V: ALTERNATE ROUTE
+Section V: PROGRAM REQUIREMENTS